1 de junio de 2023

 "Artemisia rigida is restricted to the Columbia Plateau scablands with shallow, poorly drained, lithic soil over fractured basalt that is often saturated in winter, but typically dries out completely to bedrock by midsummer. "

-Common associates in Kittitas County scablands (associates in Yakima County are probably very similar but I have not visited them as much):
+Plant associates in Kittitas County scablands and less fully explored areas in Chelan and Douglas Counties to the north (associates in Yakima County just to the south are probably very similar but I have not visited them as much):

 Astragalus purshii